Even if you’ve never rowed,

 After seeing my force profile on the Rowperfect monitor, I realised what I was doing wrong, modified my stroke and made a major improvement in less than fifteen minutes.

 The Rowperfect breaks the learning process into easily managed steps.

-The result is you can learn to row much quicker, without the bad habits, which are acquired, and then ingrained, when we learn in a boat from day one.
+The result is you can learn to row (or teach someone to row) much quicker – without the bad habits which are often acquired, and then ingrained, when we learn in a boat from day one.

 Even if you’ve never rowed the Rowperfect is still the better choice.